BishopFox/badPods/manifests/nothing-allowed/README.md

 ## Anonymous-auth
-If either [the apiserver or the kubelets have anonymous-auth set to true](https://labs.f-secure.com/blog/attacking-kubernetes-through-kubelet/), and there are no network policy controls preventing it, you can interact with them directly without authentication.
+If either [the apiserver or the kubelets have anonymous-auth set to true](https://labs.f-secure.com/blog/attacking-kubernetes-through-kubelet/) and there are no network policy controls preventing it, you can interact with them directly without authentication.

-## Exploits
+## Kernel, container engine, or Kubernetes exploits
-Is the kubernetes version vulnerable to an exploit, i.e. [CVE-2020-8558](https://github.com/tabbysable/POC-2020-8558)
+An unpatched exploit in the underlying kernel, in the container engine, or in Kubernetes can potentially allow a container escape, or access to the Kubernetes cluster without any additional permissions. i.e. [CVE-2020-8558](https://github.com/tabbysable/POC-2020-8558)

-## Traditional vulnerability hunting
+## Hunt for vulnerable services
-Your pod will be able to see a different view of the network services running within the cluster than you likely can see from the machine you used to create the pod.
-You can hunt for vulnerable services by proxying your traffic through the pod.
+Your pod will likely see a different view of the network services running in the cluster than you can see from the machine you used to create the pod.
+You can hunt for vulnerable services and applications by proxying your traffic through the pod.